 For transactions, IIF format supplies the following details:

 vendor or customer[:job]

-The QBJ format is a new format Quickbooks that allows import for general journal entries.
-Normally, you would need the Accounting edition of Quickbooks to create such files (as an accountant or bookkeeper) and send to your clients to import.
-There tools like CSV2QBJ that allow you create a QBJ file from an Excel spreadsheet.
+The QBJ format is a new format for Quickbooks that allows import for general journal entries.
+Normally, you would need the Accounting edition of Quickbooks to create such files (as an accountant or bookkeeper) and send them to your clients to import.
+There tools like CSV2QBJ that allow you to create a QBJ file from an Excel spreadsheet.

-QBJ format requires account numbers to be activated in your Quickbooks chart of accounts.
+The QBJ format requires account numbers to be activated in your Quickbooks chart of accounts.